OothecaPickle/chntpw/README.txt

 1) Uppercased (and illegal characters probably removed) 14 bytes max, if less the remaining bytes are zeroed.
-2) A known (constant) string is DES-encrypted using 7 first characters of the password as the key.
+2) A known (constant) string is DES-encrypted using the 7 first characters of the password as the key.
    Another constant is encrypted using the last 7 chars as the key.
    The result of these two crypts are simply appended,